Amaury/Skelement/README.md

 The application loader
 ----------------------

-This file contains just a list of instructions that will be used to load the Javascript files of the application.
+This file contains the list of your application's JS files.

 ```
 # comment lines start with '#'